“Moreover I will be careful to ensure that you always have a reminder of these things after my decease.”

 Our only assurance about eternity comes from the Bible.

 Many Christians are apprehensive about eternity.
-We have faith enough to believe that Jesus died for our sins, but we do not have faith enough to trust God with our future.
-We think that death is a monster, but it is the greatest event ever to a Christian.
+We think death is a monster, but it is the most incredible event ever for a Christian.
 When we die, we meet Jesus and other loved ones who have gone on before us.
 However, many of us have faith enough to believe that Jesus died for our sins, but we do not have sufficient faith to trust God with our future.

 Our body is the cocoon for the soul and spirit.
 We only bury the cocoon but not the immaterial aspects of the person.
 There is nothing that remains in the casket but so many chemicals.
 Our body is simply the shell of our person; the person goes on to be with the Lord.
-We so identify the corpse with the person that we distort the reality of what happens at death.
-There is nothing in the casket but so many chemicals.
+We so identify the corpse with the person we lose in death that we distort the reality of what happens to the person at death.

 Home at last.